hoj201/the_new_flesh/_posts/2018-12-20-offbeat_xmas_movies.md

 ### Footnotes
-[^louie]: Do not misconstrue enjoying an artists work with condoning his/her actions in the world.
+[^louie]: Do not misconstrue enjoying an artist's work with condoning his/her actions in the world.